Peter Filopoulos - Chief Executive Officer

 She is Master's qualified (Organisation Dynamics), has a Graduate Diploma (Organisational Behaviour) and a Bachelor of Business (HR Mgt & Marketing).
 Her thesis topic was "The Avoidance of Grief in Organisations" and she is a trained and practicing suicide prevention and crisis support counsellor.

 Nina is also heavily involved in the EB Research Foundation and sits on the Cottonball Committee, where she raises awareness and funds for Epidermolysis Bullosa, “The worst disease you’ve never heard of”.

-As Executive Manager of Football, Will leads a team that is responsible for supporting our clubs to create the right environment for all Victorians to enjoy football.
+As Executive Manager of Football Operations, Will leads a team that is responsible for supporting our clubs to create the right environment for all Victorians to enjoy football.

 This responsibility includes creating and managing over 40,000 fixtures a season, delivering FV’s finals events including NPL and Community finals series, administering the State’s Cup competitions including the early rounds of the FFA Cup, and regularly running club face to face forums to ensure our clubs are able to deliver the important feedback the team needs in order to continuously improve our game.